-The reason students may get a demerit or an outside send-out roughly falls into one of four categories:
+The reason students may get a demerit or an outside send-out roughly falls into one of four categories (please note that the following examples are not exhaustive)::

-1. Educational 2.
+the rollowing examples are not 1 1.
+Educational 2.
 Image of the College Examples: Homework/assignment not completed Late to class No sport uniform Coming to class unprepared Examples: 3.
-Generally inappropriate behaviour (Rude/disobedient/dangerous/inappropriate) Examples: 4.
+Generally inappropriate behaviour (Rude/disobedient/dangerous/inappropriate) Examples: Swearing Chewing gum Disregarding the instruction of a teacher No hat Out of bounds Touching/kissing 4.
 Anti-social behaviour Examples: Bullying/harassment Graffiti Vandalism Fighting Truancy Smoking Threatening/intimidating a teacher, students or parents of the College

 Demerits Demerits are generally given for lighter offences from categories 1 - 3.
-Students will be sent an email notifying them of the demerit.
+Parents will be sent an email notifying them of the demerit.
 Minor Outside Send-outs Generally given for moderate offences from categories 1 - 3.
 Major Outside Send-outs Generally given for severe offences from categories 1 - 4.
 Immediate Exclusion Given for serious offences in category 4 only.